ARMmbed/mbed-os-5-docs/docs/cont/adding_exporters.md

 # Adding exporters

 This is a guide for adding exporters to the mbed-os tools.
-First, This document describes what an exporter is and what rules it follows.
+First, this document describes what an exporter is and what rules it follows.
 Then, it covers the structure of the export subsystem and the individual exporter.
 Finally, this document gives some implementation suggestions.

 <span class="notes">**Note:** All paths are relative to [https://github.com/ARMmbed/mbed-os/](https://github.com/ARMmbed/mbed-os/).</span>

-## What is an exporter
+## What an exporter is

-An exporter is a python plugin to the mbed OS tools that convert a project using mbed CLI into one specialized for a particular IDE.
-For the best user experience, an exporter should:
+An exporter is a Python plugin to the mbed OS tools that convert a project using mbed CLI into one specialized for a particular IDE.
+For the best user experience, an exporter:
- - Take input from the resource scan.
+ - Takes input from the resource scan.
- - Use the flags in the build profiles.
+ - Uses the flags in the build profiles.
- - Have a single template file for each file type they produce.
+ - Has a single template file for each file type they produce.
 For example, an eclipse CDT project would have one template for `.project` files and one for `.cproject` files.
- - Not call mbed CLI.
+ - Does not call mbed CLI.
 It is possible to export from the website, which will not include mbed CLI in the resulting zip.

 ## Export subsystem structure

 The export subsystem is organized as a group of common code and a group of IDE or toolchain specific plugins.

-The **common code** is contained in four files:
+The **common code** is contained in three files:

  * `tools/project.py` contains the command-line interface and handles the differences between mbed OS 2 tests and mbed OS 5 projects.
  * `tools/export/__init__.py` contains a high-level API for use by the mbed Online Compiler and mbed CLI.
 Responsible for doing boilerplate-like things, such as scanning for resources.